5 life-changing reasons to stop hiding your hearing loss

 Improve your mental and physical health

 If you’ve stopped taking part in your normal social and physical activities, untreated hearing loss may contribute to a deterioration of your overall health.
 When you can’t hear the conversations and world around you, it’s natural to feel isolated and start withdrawing.
 Hearing loss also affects your memory and concentration levels.
-Acting sooner rather than later will improve your mental and physical health.
+Acting sooner rather than later will assist to improve your mental and physical health.

 Keep yourself (and others) out of danger

 When it’s difficult to hear alarms, announcements and instructions, you put yourself at constant risk.
 If you live alone without a hearing aid or other devices, you’re likely to miss the phone ringing or a doorbell.
 When you’re out and about, it’s important to hear announcements, like evacuations, or other dangers like an oncoming vehicle.

 Get back to doing the things you love